andybalholm/redwood/starlark.md

 - `id`: a random ID that is generated for each session

-Some attributes are only available after the connection to the upstream server has been made.
-So they are not available in `ssl_bump`, but they can be used in `filter_request` and `filter_response`:
+### `inspect_server_certificate`

+When Redwood is acting as man-in-the-middle on an HTTPS connection, it calls `inspect_server_certificate` after completing the TLS handshake with the server, but before completing the handshake with the client.
+The parameter for this function is the same `TLSSession` object as in `ssl_bump`, but with additional attributes:

 - `server_ip`: the IP address of the server